 Lots of kids could benefit from sitting on a wiggle seat, really any child trying to improve any of the difficulties we’ve already talked about.

 What makes wiggle seats so special?
-Well, they aren’t a stable surface like a normal chair, but they aren’t too unstable that a child could fall off or lose their balance, the way some kids might if they sat on a yoga ball, for instance.
+Well, they aren’t a stable surface like a normal chair, but they aren’t too unstable that a child could fall off or lose their balance, the way some kids might if they sat on an exercise ball, for instance.

-Wobble cushions give just enough wobble and wiggle to keep kids moving without being distracting to other’s around them.
-That movement actually gives vestibular input, as well as proprioceptive input.
+Wobble cushions give just enough wobble and wiggle to keep kids moving which helps some kids focus and it’s far less distracting to other’s around them.
+The movement from the wobble cushion gives vestibular input, as well as proprioceptive input.

-Both of which can be very calming and meet sensory seekers needs.
+Both of which can be very calming and meet a sensory seekers needs.